AIE-Lafayette/SummerCamp3D/README.md

 ![WinBox3](Images/WinBox3.png)

-Go back to Unity and right click in the hierarchy tab and select "CreateEmpty".
+Go back to Unity and attach the win box script to the win box.
+Next, select the player and set its tag to be "Player".
+Afterwards, right click in the hierarchy tab and select "CreateEmpty".
 Name this empty game object "GameManager".
 This will just be used to store logic for transitioning levels, updating UI and of course handling the win condition.
 Create a new script called "GameManagerBehaviour".

 ![WinBox4](Images/WinBox4.png)

 Attach the script to the game manager object in the scene view and drag the player and the win box in to their respective slots.
+Click on the player game object and check the can move check box so that it's true.
+This will allow our player to be able to move by default.
 If you play the game now the player should now stop when they reach the end of the level.
+Turn off the mesh renderer for the win box just like we did with the ground collider.
 Drag the win box and the game manager in the scene view into the environment folder to add them to our collection of prefabs.
+We made changes to our player in the game that won't be reflected in our player prefab.
+To update it, select the player game object and click the "Overrides" dropdown in the top right of the inspector and select "Apply All".
+You can repeat these steps for any other prefabbed object you make changes to in the scene.

 Lets add some collectibles that our player can grab while they run through the level.
 We'll make these collectibles slowly rotate to make them stand out a bit more.
 Create a new cube in the hierarchy and name it "Collectible".
 With the game object selected, set the rotation on the x to be 45, and the z to be 45.
 Lets also set the scale of the object to be 0.7 on all axis.
+Just like with obstacles, we should check the "IsTrigger" check box in the collider component.
 We can also add some color to our collectible by giving it a material.
 I'm going to make the color of my material yellow.
-You can also click on the emission checkbox to make the collectible stand out a bit more.
+You can also click on the emission checkbox and modify the color and intensity to make the collectible glow and stand or more.

 ![Collectible](Images/Collectible.png)